Welcome to today's edition of the Rush 24-7 podcast.

 That's priority number one.

-But then the next answer betrays who he really is, you know, what his economic theory is, which basically collectivism and the expansion of government, the notion that government can best jump start the economy as opposed to people who make the country work.
+But then the next answer betrays who he really is, what his economic theory is, which is basically collectivism and the expansion of government, the notion that government can best jumpstart the economy as opposed to people who make the country work.

 Then Obama said this about his team.

-When it comes to the people that we've pulled together, uh, because the uh I know this has been sort of conventional wisdom floating around Washington, uh that, well, you know, there's a recycling of uh people who are in the Clinton administration, uh although Paul dates before that.
+When it comes to the people that we've pulled together, because I know this has been sort of conventional wisdom floating around Washington, that, well, you know, there's a recycling of people who were in the Clinton administration, although Paul dates before that.

 Listen now.